aschemily/catch-phrase/README.md

 ### Technologies

 Catch Phrase is a frontend application with no backend.
-Additional frameworks and libraries used include:
+Additional dependencies include:

 - Semantic UI
 - MovieDB API